antrea-io/antrea/docs/antrea-network-policy.md

 The second example policy contains a single rule, which allows matched traffic on multiple TCP ports (8000 through 9000 included, plus 6379) from all network endpoints selected by the "test-cg-with-frontend-selector" ClusterGroup.
+The third example policy contains a single rule, which drops all ingress traffic towards any Pod in Namespaces that has label `app` set to `no-network-access-required`.
+Note that an empty `From` in the ingress rule means that this rule matches all ingress sources.
-**Note**: The order in which the ingress rules are set matter, i.e. rules will be enforced in the order in which they are written.
+**Note**: The order in which the ingress rules are specified matters, i.e., rules will be enforced in the order in which they are written.

 **egress**: Each ClusterNetworkPolicy may consist of zero or more ordered set